atao/Shodan2DB/README.md

 Once in the database, it's easier to analyze the data and extract a list of machines with CVEs.

+Generate a report of found CVEs with HTML template.
+Customize the report in `templates/` folder using jinja2.

 ## Requirements
 ```
 pip install -r requirements.txt